Zyrenth/ts-app-template/README.md

 Base template for a typescript app.

 # Setup
-After cloning, init your package by running
+After cloning, init your project by running
 ```bash
 npm init -y
 ```